Jackson Martínez: 2012–13 season

 On 7 July 2012, Porto announced that they had signed Martínez on a four-year contract worth €8.8 million, in addition to setting a €40 million release clause.
-On 11 August, he played his first competitive match in the 2012 Supertaça against Académica de Coimbra, also scoring his first goal.
-He scored in the 90th minute, which gave Porto their 19th victory of the tournament, and was named as the man of the match.
+On 11 August, he played his first competitive match in the 2012 Supertaça against Académica de Coimbra, where he scored his first goal for the club, a match winning goal in the 90th minute.
+He was subsequently named as the man of the match for his performance in which he won his first title in Portugal.

 Martínez scored his first league goal on 25 August with a Panenka penalty against Vitória de Guimarães, with Porto winning the game 4–0.
 On 22 September against Beira-Mar, he scored a bicycle kick from a chipped pass by fellow countryman James Rodríguez.
-Against rivals Sporting CP, he scored a back-heel volley in a 2–0 win.
+Against rivals Sporting, he scored a back-heel volley in a 2–0 win.
 In the Champions League group stage on 24 October, Martínez scored his first two goals in European competitions, during a match which ended in a 3–2 victory for Porto against Dynamo Kyiv.
 Martínez continued his goal scoring streak in a 2–1 victory over Estoril on 28 October, assisting Silvestre Varela and scoring the game winner five minutes later.
 On 2 November, he scored two more goals in a 5–0 victory against Marítimo.
 He was named the SJPF Player of the Month for October and November.
 In December, Spanish sports newspaper Marca ranked him number 8 in a list of the Top 10 South American players of 2012.